x123/kdy-iss/docs/sail-handling.md

 *Below: A diagram illustrating Reefing Pennant Variation 2*
 ![Reefing Pennant Variation 2 diagram](img/reefing_pennant_diagram.png)

+## Shaking out a reef

+1. Remove any sail ties or elastic ties used to tidy the foot of the mainsail with the reefing points. *(If underway, complete this while still sailing upwind and the boom is stationary.)*

+    !!!
+Warning

+        Failure to remove the sail ties will likely result in ripping the mainsail.

+2. Bring the yacht head-to-wind.
+3. Ensure the vang and cunningham are slack (but do not have excessive slack that could tangle).
+4. Take the main halyard up with 3 wraps on the starboard cockpit winch.
+5. Open the main halyard jammer and ease the halyard to drop the mainsail just enough so the crew at the mast can unhook the reefing cringle from the rams horn.
+6. Untie the reefing pennant from the aft end of the boom and remove it from the reefing cringle at the luff of the mainsail.

+    !!!
+Tip

+        If this step cannot be completed safely due to the boom swinging, consider dropping the main completely, taking in the mainsheet to secure the boom, and removing the reefing pennant.

+7. Tie a figure of eight stopper knot at the end of the reefing pennant so it does not get lost in the boom, and pull the slack through the closed starboard jammer such that the stopper sits neatly at the aft end of the boom.
+8. Crew at the starboard side of the mast hoist the mainsail by hauling on the mainsail halyard out and down while taking up slack through an open jammer in the cockpit.
+9. Keep a close eye on the mainsail as it's raised to ensure no fouling or jams.
+Stop if necessary.
+10. Close the jammer and tighten the halyard using the cockpit winch.
+Watch the luff of the sail to ensure correct tension and that the sail is set correctly.
+11. Tighten the outhaul and vang.
+Tidy the remainder of the halyard and stow it inside.
+12. The helm can now bear away and begin sailing.

 ## Dropping the mainsail

 1. Flake the mainsail halyard so that it will run out clean without fouling.